felfert/cherryrgb-rs/ReverseEngineering.md

 ## Test environment for packet sniffing

 I use a virtualized Windows 10 (with Cherry's utility installed).
 For virtualization, I use libvirt and virt-manager running on Fedora (36).
+Using linux on the host for USB sniffing is specifically easy, because the linux kernel has the necessary feature (/dev/usbmonX) already builtin.
-After starting the VM, I enable USB Redirection of the keyboard in virt-manager using the Menu: "Virtual Machine" -> "Redirect USB device".
+No special drivers have to be installed.
+After starting the VM, I enable USB Redirection of the keyboard in virt-manager using the Menu:
+"Virtual Machine" -> "Redirect USB device".
 This presents a dialog which allows selecting the device(s) to be redirected to the windows guest.
-After enabling redirection, in the windows guest, the GUI of the Cherry utility should appear.
-The keyboard is no longer available in the Linux host.
+After redirecting the Cherry keyboard, in the windows guest, the GUI of the Cherry utility should appear.
+At the same time, the keyboard is no longer available in the Linux host.
 Therfore you should have a second (different) keyboard connected to the host.

 Now, start tshark using the following script:
 ```bash